organisciak/Text-Mining-Course/README.md

 First, the broad view of text mining can encompass many disciplinary approaches.
 This course hews closely to the sub-area referred to as text analysis, intended to treat text mining in the services of qualitative questions.
 This is closest to the treatments in the digital humanities and computational social sciences.

-For this course, you will be expect to learn new programming skills.
+For this course, you will be expected to learn new programming skills.
 Note that this is not a programming course.
 We will cover a subset of skills in Python that pertain to data science.
 Most of the time, your needs will be served by tinkering with and modifying code examples that I provide for you.

 I understand the time constraints of being a student.
 To account for the time you will spend in this course learning new tools and writing code, I have tried to keep reading and writing loads reasonable.